Sensitivities to feebly interacting particles: public and unified calculations: Inputs used for generating the signal yield

-As for the scale of the process, we choose the invariant mass of the quark-antiquark pair (\texttt{dynamical\_scale\_choice = 4}).
-Although \texttt{SensCalc} already includes the tabulated angle-energy distributions of the FIPs produced by DIS, it also includes the UFO files for the models of dark photons and ALPs, allowing the user to re-generate the distributions under different assumptions if needed.
+For the DIS production processes, we choose the invariant mass of the quark-antiquark pair as the scale of the process (\texttt{dynamical\_scale\_choice = 4}).
+Although \texttt{SensCalc} already includes the tabulated angle-energy distributions of the FIPs produced by DIS, it also includes the UFO files, allowing the user to re-generate these distributions under different assumptions if needed.

+For the FIP decay processes, we extract the phase space of the metastable decay products for several FIP masses, select the sets of decay products that occur most frequently for the given decay, and export them in a format suitable for \texttt{Mathematica}.
+Interpolating the resulting phase space as a function of the FIP mass, we may then use it to compute the decay products acceptance, similarly to ordinary FIP decays for which it is possible to write analytical matrix elements.

 The DIS production suffers from significant theoretical uncertainties.
 First, the choice of scale becomes important for light FIPs with masses $m_{\text{FIP}}\simeq 1-2\text{ GeV}$, where the uncertainties in the production cross-section may become $\mathcal{O}(1)$.
 Second, the minimal parton energy fraction required to produce a FIP is $x_{\text{min}} = m_{\text{FIP}}^{2}/s_{\text{pp}}$.
 For experiments like the LHC/FCC-hh and GeV-scale FIPs, $x_{\text{min}}$ can be as tiny as $10^{-8}$; this domain is only explored experimentally and is therefore subject to theoretical uncertainties (see Ref.~\cite{Berlin:2018jbm}).
 This becomes especially problematic in the case of the FCC-hh.
 Because of this, we do not consider the DIS production channel for the FCC-hh-based experiments.